 AUS Recruit, an Australian athlete promotion company, were growing fast.
 They knew they needed a better way to manage their athletes through every stage of their promotion process.

-This project was completed by the GCITS team as part of the Ozbizweb Group and won the Microsoft Australia Partner Award for Excellence in Small and Mid-Market Cloud Solutions.
-In 2016, Ozbizweb Group will be replaced by GCITS as the Microsoft Partner.
+This project was completed by the GCIT team as part of the Ozbizweb Group and won the Microsoft Australia Partner Award for Excellence in Small and Mid-Market Cloud Solutions.
+In 2016, Ozbizweb Group will be replaced by GCIT as the Microsoft Partner.